pinasu/Data-Structure-Algorithms/README.md

 Array's element type is not previously known, and user can be able to specify sorting criterium.

-## 4. UnionFind data structure implementation
+## 4. UnionFind Data Structure implementation

 Implement the UnionFind data structure.
 Structure must permit to insert generic type objects and not forecast an initial finite element set.